goinvo/InvoPlaybook/src/pages/running-a-project.md

     - This will allow them to ask any questions about these files.
     - Below is an example e-mail outlining the types of files.

->>Hi all,
+> Hi all,
+>

->>We will be posting the final deliverables next Wednesday, and we are available for a wrap-up meeting next week Monday, Tuesday (except 2-3), or Wednesday.As we have discussed, for the final deliverables, we will be providing:
+> We will be posting the final deliverables next Wednesday, and we are available for a wrap-up meeting next week Monday, Tuesday (except 2-3), or Wednesday.As we have discussed, for the final deliverables, we will be providing:
+>

->>-Style and functional guidelines in context of the component breakdownreviewer and submitter workflows
+> - Style and functional guidelines in context of the component breakdownreviewer and submitter workflows

->>-Final pngs and a link to final PSDs (most likely to large to post)
+> - Final pngs and a link to final PSDs (most likely to large to post)

->>-Prototype code for the with 3 scenarios we outlinedLet us know your availability for a wrap-up meeting next week.
+> - Prototype code for the with 3 scenarios we outlinedLet us know your availability for a wrap-up meeting next week.
+>

->>Thank you,
+> Thank you,

->>Jennifer
+>
+> Jennifer